CHT system of common finances

 "Subfinance" is a way of handling common finances:

-For CHT, it serves to both represent the costs to Crew, and to guide infrastructure development towards continous minimization of costs.
+For the CHT hackbase, it serves to both represent the costs to Crew, and to guide infrastructure development towards continous minimization of costs.
 Both of these in a clear-enough to be easily understood, and replicated.

 Table of Contents